Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 The core of an <span tt="ES">ES</span> is the electronic hardware.

-The electronics is consolidated in a single assembly called <span tt="PCB">Printed Circuit Board</span> (PCB).
-A PCB it's an assembly made of alternating layers of insulating material (usually fiberglass) and copper, where the copper layers has been precisely etched/milled to leave behind only individual traces, which connect the different electronic components together.
+The electronics is consolidated in a single assembly called <span tt="PCB_image">Printed Circuit Board</span> (<span tt="PCB">PCB</span>).
+A <span tt="PCB">PCB</span> is an assembly made of alternating layers of insulating material (usually fiberglass) and copper, where the copper layers has been precisely etched/milled to leave behind only individual traces, which connect the different electronic components together.
 Traces on different layers are connected with <span tt="vias">vias</span>.
-Components like integrated circuits, <span tt="resistors">resistors</span>, <span tt="capacitors">capacitors</span>, and <span tt="connectors">connectors</span> are [soldered](#soldering-iron) onto the traces to wire them together.
+Components like <span tt="chip">chips</span>, <span tt="resistors">resistors</span>, <span tt="capacitors">capacitors</span>, and <span tt="connectors">connectors</span> are [soldered](#soldering-iron) onto the traces to wire them together.

-The PCB is the physical heart of any embedded system, it's where all the magic happens.
-Building electronics without PCBs would require a mess of wires connecting components, which would make it impossible to automate the production process for mass production.
+The <span tt="PCB">PCB</span> is the physical heart of any embedded system, it's where all the magic happens.
+Building electronics without <span tt="PCB">PCB</span>s would require a mess of wires connecting components, which would make it impossible to automate the production process for mass production.

-Functionally speaking, the components on a PCB fall into one of four categories:
+Functionally speaking, the components on a <span tt="PCB">PCB</span> fall into one of four categories:

 - <strong>input components</strong>
-- <strong>computational unit</strong>
+- <strong>computational units</strong>
 - <strong>output components</strong>
 - <strong>support components</strong>